telehash/telehash.github.io/protocol.md

 without being invited in an open.
 Any unknown ones are just ignored.

-The BODY is a binary encoded encrypted packet using AES-256-CTR with the key that was generated for the line and the 16-byte initialization vector decoded from the included "iv" hex value.
-Once decrypted, the recipient then processes it as a normal packet (LENGTH/JSON/BODY) from the sending hashname.
-All decrypted packets must contain a "c" value as defined below to identify the channel they belong to.
+The BODY is a binary encoded encrypted packet using AES-256-CTR with the encryption key that was generated for the line (above) and the 16-byte initialization vector decoded from the included "iv" hex value.
+Once decrypted (using the twin generated decryption key), the recipient then processes it as a normal packet (LENGTH/JSON/BODY) from the sending hashname.
+All decrypted packets must contain a "c" value as defined below to identify the channel they belong to (below).

 <a name="channel" />
 ### `channel` - Content Transport